bestia-dev/efrro_form_c_json/README.md

 The webapp is supposed to be used on the guest's personal smartphone.
 This webapp saves data only in the local storage of this device.
 No data is ever sent over the network.
-This webapp works in all modern browsers (chrome, firefox, safari).
+This webapp works in all modern mobile browsers (chrome, firefox, safari).
 Avoid old or non updated browsers (for your own security and comfort).
 The result of the webapp is a simple json text.
 It can be easily saved, copied, modified and sent.
 But all this actions are outside of this webapp for security and privacy reasons.
 They are a personal choice of the user.